 Disconnect your device from the internet

 The first thing you need to do if you clicked on a phishing link is immediately disconnect your device from the internet.
 This prevents malware from spreading to other devices connected to your network.
 If you’re using a wired connection, then simply unplug it from your computer or laptop.
 If your device is connected to the internet through Wi-Fi, then disconnect it from your network.
+Also, most malware communicates back to the hacker through the internet.

 Back up your device